akhatami/sop-in-qa-replication-package/README.md

      # "State-Of-The-Practice in Quality Assurance in Open Source Software Development" Replication Package

 This is a description of the replication package associated with *State-Of-The-Practice in Quality Assurance in Open Source Software Development* paper.

 This replication package consists of three main sections:

-- **Data collection**: Docker files and Python scripts used to crawl data from GitHub's API, build projects, and apply JaCoCo plugin
+- **Data collection**: Docker files and Python scripts used to crawl data from GitHub's API, build projects, and apply the JaCoCo plugin
-- **Datasets**: Brief description about the CSV files provided as the dataset of the study
+- **Datasets**: Brief description of the CSV files provided as the dataset of the study
-- **Data analysis**: Jupyter notebooks used to do the data analysis part of the study, which generate results and figures of the paper
+- **Data analysis**: Jupyter notebooks used to do the data analysis part of the study, which generates results and figures of the paper

 Here is a quick guide if you only want to generate the results related to the research questions:

-- **RQ1 What is current state-of-the-practice in quality assurance in open source software development?**
+- **RQ1 What is the current state-of-the-practice in quality assurance in open source software development?**
   - **RQ1.1 What is the prevalence of quality assurance approaches like software testing, modern code review, automated static analysis, and buildability?**
     - **Local Buildability**: [1.
 Local build analysis](#1-local-build-analysis)
     - **ASAT Usage**: [2.
 ASAT usage analysis](#2-asat-usage-analysis)